SamSaffron/dv/ai-agents.md

 Playwright preinstalled with dependencies; no extra setup needed.

 ## Safety Constraints
-- Avoid long-lived background processes; use `dv run` and exit cleanly
+- Avoid long-lived background processes; use `dv enter` and exit cleanly
 - Don't modify `Dockerfile` without explicit instructions
 - `dv extract` resets local clone; commit host changes first
 - Use caution with `dv cleanup --all` as it removes the image